XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 ```

 Now we have a chain that we can assign to our `node` for the create method tied to our button tap.
-Since we have included `GlobalScope` and `runOnUiThread` to our `addListener` function, we should have no collisons or build issues.
+Since we have included `GlobalScope` and `runOnUiThread` to our `addListener` function, we should have no collisons.

+We add the created node as a local variable in our `MainActivity` class

 ```kotlin
 // the node representing our chain for the user var node = originChainCreator()
 ```

+This function is what creates our content view with the current state.

 ```kotlin
   override fun onCreate(savedInstanceState: Bundle?) {